-The latest update on patient portal uptake is now available:
+The latest update on patient portal uptake will be available soon.

 Patient portals give people convenient and secure electronic access to their health information, increasing their ability to manage their own health care